taxjarsam/taxjar-developers/source/integrations/guides/netsuite.md

 Import transactions using a connector via SuiteTalk / web services?
 You can programmatically set the transaction body custom field `custbody_tj_sync_skip` to true (T) or false (F) based on your given logic or criteria.

-### Skipping Subsidiary Transaction Calculations or Sync Process
+### Skipping Subsidiary Transaction Calculations or Transaction Sync Process

 If you'd like to prevent a specific subsidiary's transactions from syncing with TaxJar, you can use the "Disable TaxJar Sync" checkbox on a specific subsidiary record: